ristonrodrigues723/flipper_ultimate_extensiomn_board/journal.md

 ok 86 eroors sall related to drc and the lettersd  creatwed for footprints finlly the board is done no drc edited foororints again-![image](https://github.com/user-attachments/assets/53ae6e07-58ce-4fa4-a334-5f762cecba50)

-time spent:6 hrs+ reded schematic component and footprintsa for components, routing mesed my head,integrating all compemts took a lot of trial and error as teht all could ave shot dcircuted the borad , added switches to conterol power output from flipper gpio
+time spent:6 hrs+ redid schematic diagram, component and footprintsa for components, routing mesed my head,integrating all compemts took a lot of trial and error as teht all could ave shot circuted the borad , added switches to conterol power output from flipper gpio.

 day 6, jun 14
 im stuck with the 3d models of each components tried grabcad models with my board pcb omehoe eveb 2 hrs im clueles on how to perfectly add those to my board if this goes on dpopont know if i cluld vcreate case before i have the parts, i tried booleen it still is stuck, nor gruping works mate connector is still messed up ![image](https://github.com/user-attachments/assets/b6b4d918-d956-42a9-a5c7-1f2c9e47f188)